-Pebbledash is usually good for around 20–40 years, so it’s possible that it’s beginning to crumble away, which will need rectifying.
-Pebbledash rendering is designed to protect the outer shell of your house.
-Which means if it’s cracking or dropping off in patches, it’s exposing the house to potential problems with damp.
-So, what are the options?
+Pebbledash is usually good for around 20–40 years, so it’s possible that it’s beginning to crumble away, which needs rectifying ASAP.
+Pebbledash rendering is designed to protect the outer shell of your house, so if it’s cracking or dropping off in patches, it’s exposing the house to potential problems with damp.

-Bear in mind though that this could uncover — or cause — damage to the brickwork underneath, which would need repointing.
+Bear in mind, though, that this could uncover — or cause — damage to the brickwork underneath, which would need repointing.

-Repair and Paint the Exterior
+2. Repairing and Painting the Exterior

-Render the Wall
+3. Rendering the Wall

-Cost Comparison Table
+Removing Pebbledash — 2023 Cost Comparison Table

 Prices include scaffolding where appropriate.
 Painting is extra and not included in the table below: